raspberrypilearning/robot-antenna/worksheet.md

 The resistor reduces the amount of electric current passing through the circuit.
 This protects the LED from breaking, as a high current would make the light shine more brightly and then stop working.

+Well done!
+You've made the antenna for your robot.
+Now we need to do some programming to control it.

 ## Make the antenna flash

 Now you have an antenna that lights up, you can write a program to tell the LED when you want it to be on.